Mark Coyle's challenge with Gophers is managing the unknown

 The COVID-19 pandemic has thrust the world into crisis, and Coyle is trying to manage his slice of that uncertainty within a landscape that shifts by the minute.

-“There’s so much that we don’t know,” he said by phone this week.
+“There’s so much that we don’t know,” he said by phone this past week.
 “That’s the hard part.
 Just trying to manage the stuff we don’t know.”

 One thing he’s certain of: Whenever life returns to some semblance of normalcy, college athletics won’t operate like its former self.